PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-06 09:00:36
+Last updated: 2024-04-06 09:01:43
-Random Quote: Some battles are won with swords and spears, others with quills and ravens.  -  Tywin Lannister
+Random Quote: I am the storm, my lord, the first storm, and the last.  -  Euron Greyjoy